sekika/unsatfit/docs/code.md

 $$
 {% endraw %}
 - Use [sample code for Peters model](https://github.com/sekika/unsatfit/blob/main/docs/sample/PE.py).
 See instruction in the VGM model above.
-- h<sub>0</sub> is constant and can be edited at line 19 in the sample code.
+- h<sub>0</sub> is constant and can be edited as H0 value in the sample code.
 - It optimizes WRF parameters (&theta;<sub>s</sub>, w, H, &sigma;), and then optimizes general HCF parameters (K<sub>s</sub>, p, a, &omega;) of Peters model or modified Peters model (h<sub>b</sub>=2) when &sigma; &gt; 2.
 - Result with [sample data of Gilat loam](https://github.com/sekika/unsatfit/tree/main/docs/sample/gilat) is shown below.